-1. Create a shared European Strategy on Smart Healthy Age Friendly Environments
+1. Create a shared European Vision on Smart Healthy Age-Friendly Environments

-First step to realise smart healthy age-friendly environments is to develop a shared European vision and strategy.
-The European strategy will be a high-level agreement of relevant actors in Europe, such as the main and associated partners of the Thematic Network SHAFE in addition to the European Commission (DG Santé, DG Connect, DG Regio, DG Growth, DG Employment).
-The benefits of the strategy for European citizens enables them to have more healthy life years, and has a positive impact on more autonomy, wellbeing and quality of life, while giving a boost to European ICT and construction industries and ensure sustainable healthcare systems.
+The first step to realise smart healthy age-friendly environments is to develop a shared European vision.
+The European vision will be a high-level agreement of relevant actors in Europe, such as the primary and associated partners of the Thematic Network SHAFE in addition to the European Commission (DG Santé, DG Connect, DG Regio, DG Growth, DG Employment).
+The benefits of the vision for European citizens enables them to have more healthy life years and has a positive impact on more autonomy, well-being and quality of life while giving a boost to European ICT and construction industries and ensure sustainable healthcare systems.

-This strategy will foster local and regional stakeholders as an inspiring sketch or blueprint to be used at local and regional level everywhere in Europe.
+This European vision will foster local and regional stakeholders as an inspiring sketch or blueprint to be used at local and regional level everywhere in Europe.
+Differences in cultural aspects and values will be considered.
+In the near future the vision can develop into a strategy that is more detailed and concrete.
+EU guidelines might be needed to motivate Member States.